montyleib/meshcoretomqtt/README.md

 ## Usage
 - Setup a raspberry pi (zero / 2 / 3 or 4 recommended)
-- Setup / compile / flash a meshcore repater with the appropriate build flags...
+- Setup / compile / flash a meshcore repeater with the appropriate build flags...

   Recommended minimum...
   ```